Timothy Allen Thulson (November 11, 1960 — March 7, 2019)

 He was sworn in as an attorney in front of the Colorado Supreme Court in 1990.

 Tim was preceded in death by his father John Allen Thulson.
-A memorial Service will be held Tuesday, March 12th, 2019, at 2:00 at Farnum Holt Mortuary, with a reception to follow at the Hotel Colorado.
+A memorial Service was held Tuesday, March 12th, 2019, at 2:00 at the Farnum Holt Mortuary, with a reception that followed at the Hotel Colorado.

 Trending In: Obituaries